 Open Enrollment Notices

 Open enrollment is a critical time each year when employees can enroll or make changes to their employer-offered benefits, such as health, life, or disability insurance.
 Employers are responsible for notifying employees of an upcoming open enrollment period.
 This includes communicating benefits options, updates, and deadlines.
+Employers who are fully insured with medical, dental, vision and no claims analytics still have to provide the HIPAA NPP if they sponsor an FSA or HRA.

 Notices to Distribute During Open Enrollment